 The purchase of a Business by buying a company carries both advantages and disadvantages.
-The advantages are that by way of purchase outright of the shareholding of a Company the Purchaser “steps right into the shoes” of the Company’s Business.
-In other words there is mostly no need to amend or alter the existing contracts enjoyed by the sale company by mere virtue of the purchase of the shareholding by a new party.
-In addition if a company holds leases in desirable locations for offices or retail then in most cases the acquisitions of the shares of that company will not expose the company to any need for Landlord’s consent for the sale.
-In some modern leases for example shopping centres, the Leases have contained a proviso for “change of control” clauses whereby the sale share could trigger an application of consent by a Landlord.
-These Leases are by and large the exception rather than the rule and a legal review will reveal if this is the case.
+The advantages are that by way of purchasing outright the shareholding of a Company, the Purchaser “steps right into the shoes” of the Company’s Business.
+In other words, there is mostly no need to amend or alter the existing contracts enjoyed by the sale company by mere virtue of the purchase of the shareholding by a new party.
+In addition, if a company holds leases in desirable locations for offices or retail, then in most cases, the acquisitions of the shares of that company will not expose the company to any need for Landlord’s consent to make the sale.
+In some modern leases, for example, shopping centres, the Leases have contained a proviso for “change of control” clauses whereby the sale share could trigger an application of consent by a Landlord.
+These Leases are the exception rather than the rule, and a legal review will reveal if this is the case.

 A proper mode of purchase of a limited liability company involves two strands of investigation.
-One is accounting due diligence and the second is legal due diligence.
+One is accounting due diligence, and the second is legal due diligence.
 Your Accountant will review and analyze the books of account of the Company that are agreed for transfer for proper investigation and will highlight any issues that arise from this investigation.
-Such issues may be under declaration of VAT, non payment of the Universal Social Charge (historically PRSI) or miscalculation of liabilities for Corporate Tax.
-In addition a proper Accountant due diligence will confirm the tax liabilities facing the Company as against its cash flow in the current trading environment so that the future liabilities of the Company can be assessed as against the purchase price.
-The second strand of work then involves the examination of legal due diligence which we carry out in the numerous transactions we have acted in the acquisition of the Companies.
+Such issues may be under declaration of VAT, non-payment of the Universal Social Charge (historically PRSI) or miscalculation of liabilities for Corporate Tax.
+In addition, proper Accountant due diligence will confirm the tax liabilities facing the Company as against its cash flow in the current trading environment so that the future liabilities of the Company can be assessed as being against the purchase price.
+The second strand of work then involves the examination of legal, due diligence, which we carry out in the numerous transactions we have acted in the acquisition of the Companies.

-Legal due diligence involves an investigation of the following:-
+The legal due diligence involves an investigation of the following:

 - The legal interests of Leases/Title that the Company holds in its various retail/commercial units.